avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 - - be sure to use the same styling as currently exists in this file
 - - make sure you remove the `latestVersion` prop from the previous `ChangelogMarkdownComponent` and add it to the newest
+- - because .mdx files require very specific spacing, make sure there is a space after the opening `ChangelogMarkdownComponent` tag and before the closing tag
 - - NOTE: we _will_ be adding scripts to take care of most (hopefully all :crossed_fingers:)

 11. update `package.json` (and `package-lock.json`) to use the latest version of the css-library (`@avaya/neo`)